 You Can't Go Home Again: This is especially true for Neelix, whose homeworld was destroyed, and Icheb, whose parents want only to use him as a weapon.

-You Keep Using That Word: Various crewmembers describe things from the 19th and 20th century as being "Ancient", which is like saying that Roman Chariots and Nuclear Weapons are relatively close historically.
-Even more egregious considering that they are only 400 years downwind from the things they are describing.
+You Keep Using That Word: Various crewmembers describe things from the 19th and 20th century as being "Ancient", which comes off to many as saying that Roman Chariots and Nuclear Weapons are relatively close historically.
+Although it should be noted, first, that the definition of "ancient" is vague, and many people today refer to things 400 years past as ancient.
+It's also worth noting that this isn't the first Star Trek series to do this, as it started as far back as TNG.

 You Never Did That for Me: Janeway, upon learning that her best friend Tuvok used to make tea for then-Captain Sulu, complains in a mock-annoyed fashion that he never made her tea!
 In the novelization of that episode, he notes, quite reasonably, that she prefers coffee.